 Tuesday, August 7.
 This day two target pictures were attempted with Geller in the shielded room.
 He was connected to an EEG apparatus to allow measurement of his brain waves at the time that he was attempting to perceive a hidden picture.
 The two target pictures were a tree and an envelope.
-He experienced difficulty, did not make a drawing that corresponded to either drawing, and passed.
+He experienced difficulty, did not make a drawing that corresponded to either drawing and passed.
 Also, he found it very difficult to hold adequately still to make good EEG records.
+We will repeat the EEG experiment another time to try and obtain better data.
 The same skeptical experimenter who drew the rabbit was the EEG operator on this second unsuccessful day.